Anu-techy/Preprocessing-Data-using-Power-BI/README.md

 10. Monitor & Maintain (if needed)

 **Aim**

+To preprocess and transform the data for creating interactive dashboards that cater to the Finance, Sales, Marketing, and Supply Chain teams, enabling deeper analysis, insights generation, and informed decision-making.

+**Steps**

 1. Data Collection
 2. Data cleaning
 3. To create a Dim_date table (date, month, fiscal_year columns for all the transactions in fact_sales_monthly)